nao-sec/mal_getter/README.md

 # mal_getter
 It is a tool for dropping malware from EK

-Currently this tool can analyze EITest, GoodMan, Decimal IP, Seamless and RigEK.
+Currently this tool can analyze
+- Decimal IP
+- Despicable
+- EITest
+- GoodMan
+- Rulan
+- Seamless
+- Rig Exploit Kit
+- Terror Exploit Kit

 It depends on Campaign and EK implementation,
 so the possibility that this will not work is very high.